 association by advertising the switch using Channel Switch Announcement elements in Beacon frames,

 Probe Response frames, and Channel Switch Announcement frames until the intended channel switch time.
+The AP should also include the Channel Switch Time delay element in Beacon and Probe Response frames together with the Channel Switch Announcement elements.

 The AP may force STAs in the BSS to stop transmissions until the channel switch takes place by setting the